-Which one of the following is the recommended choice for treatment of trichomoniasis in this woman with HIV?
+Which one of the following is the recommended choice for the treatment of trichomoniasis in this woman with HIV?

 Figure 1.
 Single Dose or 7-Day Course of Metronidazole Treatment of Trichomonas in Women with HIV